seelabs/scratch_docs/xls-xchainbridge.md

 A boolean indicating whether or not the witness server should submit transactions on the locking chain.

-For the subscription model, the witness should not submit transactions.
+For the subscription model, the witness server should not submit transactions.

 **`SigningKeySeed`**

-The seed that the witness should use to sign its transactions on the locking chain.
+The seed that the witness server should use to sign its transactions on the locking chain.
 This is required if `ShouldSubmit` is `true`.

 **`SigningKeyType`**